 We use no solely automated processing procedures to arrive at decisions.

-Our internet sites use so-called "cookies" in several places.
-These are used to make our offer more user-friendly, more effective and more secure.
-Cookies are very small text files that are placed on your computer and which store your browser (locally on your hard disc).
+Our website uses so-called "cookies" in several places.
+These are used to make our offer more user-friendly, more effective and safer.
+Cookies are small text files that are stored and saved on your end device.

-The cookies most used by us are so-called "session cookies".
-These are deleted automatically after your visit.
-Permanent cookies are deleted from your computer automatically when their period of use (usually six months) has expired or when you delete them yourself before they reach their period of use.
+Most of the cookies we use are so-called "session cookies".
+These are automatically deleted after your visit.
+Permanent cookies are automatically deleted from your computer when their period of validity (usually six months) is reached or if you delete them yourself before the period of validity expires.

 Most web browsers accept cookies automatically.
-You can alter the settings on your browser if you prefer not to send information on them.
-However, you can still use the offers on our internet site without restriction.
-(Exception: configuration tools.)
+However, you can usually change the settings of your browser if you prefer not to send the information.
+You can then still use the offers on our website without any restrictions.

 User Profiles / Web-Tracking Procedure

 This website uses functions of the Google Analytics web analysis service.
 The provider is Google Inc., 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.

 Google Analytics uses so-called "cookies".
 Cookies are web files that are stored on your computer and analyse your use of our website.
 The information on your use of this website which is generated by the cookie is usually transmitted to a Google server in the USA and stored there.
 You can find more information on how Google Analytics handles user-data in its data protection declaration: https://support.google.com/analytics/answer/6004245?hl=en